ross-oreto/jackson5/README.md

 ```

 ### The Jackson5 class
-Firstly this class is a static container for ObjectMappers.
+- Firstly this class is a static container for ObjectMappers.
 Map<name -> ObjectMapper>
-Jackson5 preserves thread safety by using the ObjectMapper reader()/writer() methods and not calling any config methods post creation.
+- Jackson5 preserves thread safety by using the ObjectMapper reader()/writer() methods and not calling any config methods post creation.
+- It also provides a handy way to create new object mappers using a fluent MapperConfig object

 Get a new Jackson5 using the get() method.
 Jackson5 will use its own ObjectMapper unless you supply it with one.
 ```
 Jackson5 jackson5 = Jackson5.get();